matthewtolman/matthewtolman.com/data/matthew-tolman/articles/unsigned-integers-in-javascript.md

 }
 ```

 At this point, we already have a pretty significant divergence from the original C code.
-If we run the TypeScript code, we'll end up with the following state array:
+If we run the TypeScript code with the seed `2545341989`, we'll end up with the following state array:

 ```json
 [ 1409262081, -1124371832, 867272735, -2057235969 ]